dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/aspnet-5-like-configuration-in-regular-dotnet-applications.md

 It's really as simple as that.
 The order of precedence is determined by the order of the classes being put together.

-This pattern can be extended as much as you like.
-For example if I would add two more classes I could have something like:
+This pattern can be extended as far as you like.
+For example if I would add two more classes I could have something like this:

 <pre><code>container.Register&lt;IConfiguration&gt;(
     new EnvironmentVariablesConfiguration(